-2. School candidate
+2. School Candidate

-- (1) A candidate may be presented as school candidate where he satisfies Regulation 18A of the Education Regulations 1957 made under the Education Act. - (2) A candidate may be entered as a school candidate provided that he shall have completed the Nine-Year-Continuous-Basic Education at the end of that school year and satisfies the following conditions-
+- (1) A candidate may be presented as a school candidate where he satisfies Regulation 18A of the Education Regulations 1957 made under the Education Act. - (2) A candidate may be entered as a school candidate provided that he shall have completed the Nine-Year-Continuous-Basic-Education at the end of that school year except for those candidates who have benefitted from accelerated promotion under Regulation 11(2) of the Education Regulations 1957 and satisfy the following conditions-